 - inability to reach the joint with arthroscopy

 Open surgery has a longer recovery time than an arthroscopic procedure, but the success rate is still pretty high.
-A found a 71 percent improvement in pain and a 61 percent improvement in range of motion.
+A

 Recovery from a TMJ surgery is usually pretty quick.
 Most TMJ surgeries are outpatient procedures, which means you’ll be able to go home the same day as the surgery.

 Make sure someone can take you home the day of the surgery, since you might be a little woozy or unable to focus, which are side effects of anesthesia.

 Take the day of your surgery off work.
 You don’t necessarily need to take more than one day off if your job doesn’t require you to move your mouth a lot.
 However, if possible, take a few days off to allow yourself time to rest.

 After the procedure is done, you may have a bandage on your jaw.
 Your doctor may also wrap an additional bandage around your head to keep the wound dressing secure and in place.

 For one to two days after the surgery, do the following to make sure you recover quickly and successfully: